 An interview with Jonathan about the 'New Trinitarian Ontologies' conference he co-founded at Cambridge.
 Available Here.

 A forthcoming novel about a barren woman in the ancient Middle East, wrestling with motherhood and doubt.

-Jonathan Lyonhart is a writer, philosopher, theologian and ordained minister.
-After spending five years working as a full-time pastor of a Chinese immigrant community in Vancouver, Jonathan moved to the UK to begin doctoral work at the University of Cambridge in philosophy of religion.
+Jonathan Lyonhart is a philosopher, theologian, author and ordained minister.
+After spending five years working as the pastor of a Chinese immigrant community in Vancouver, Jonathan moved to the UK to pursue doctoral work at Cambridge University in philosophy of religion.
 Upon passing his dissertation at Cambridge (Oct 2020), he and his wife Madison moved back to North America with their twin boys, Søren and Augustine.
 He has a wide range of interests, including phenomenology, Trinitarian theology, film studies, early modern thought, and the philosophy of space and time.